SophieDeBenedetto/stream_chat/blog.md

 ![](rooms)

 A user can navigate to `/rooms/:id` and see the sidebar that lists the available chatrooms, with the current chatroom highlighted.
-But, we're not displaying the messages for that room yet, nor do we have a form through which the user can submit a new message.
-This is where our stream functionality comes in so this is where we'll pick up with our coding.
+But we're not displaying the messages for that room yet.
+And, while we have the form for a new message, the page doesn't yet update to reflect that new message in real-time.
+We'll use streams to implement both of these features.
 Let's get started.

 ## List Messages with Streams